IThreeM/I3M-Engine-Core/i3m-sound/README.md

-# fyrox-sound
+# i3m-sound

 Sound library for games and interactive applications written in Rust.

-**NOTE:** even though this crate has `fyrox` prefix in its name, it can be used separately without any issues.
+**NOTE:** even though this crate has `i3m` prefix in its name, it can be used separately without any issues.

 ## Key features